ryadav14/productwishlistcart/README.md

 How to run project

-1. once project is downloaded, run below command to download all depdencies `npm install`
+1. once project is downloaded, run below command to download all depdencies </br>
+   `npm install`
-2. change directory to /swag-shop-api, run to start the server `nodemon start` you can test it by running http://localhost:3001/product
+2. change directory to /swag-shop-api, run to start the server </br>
+   `nodemon start`
+   </br>you can test it by running http://localhost:3001/product
-3. open another terminal, change directory to /swag-shop-web , run `npm start`
+3. open another terminal, change directory to /swag-shop-web , run </br>
+   `npm start`

-application is up and running on http://localhost:3000/
+</br>application is up and running on </br>
+http://localhost:3000/